-Driving on Langkawi was easy, particularly for us as Australian’s as they drive on the left side of the road like we do.
-Even if that is not usually for you, this is a good location to be on the “wrong” side of the road.
+Driving on Langkawi was easy, particularly for us as Australians as they drive on the left side of the road like we do.
+Even if driving is not usually on the left for you, this is a good location to be on the “wrong” side of the road.

 Langkawi Accommodation – Where to Stay

-If you are looking for where to stay in Langkawi, in my opinion the best area is around Pantai Cenang/Pantai Tengah.
-It’s central to most of the attractions on the island, and has all the requirements for a good stay.
+If you are looking for where to stay in Langkawi, in my opinion, the best area is around Pantai Cenang/Pantai Tengah.
+It’s central to most of the attractions on the island and has all the requirements for a good stay.

 It was also exceptionally well priced with a delicious breakfast included.
 The only negative thing is the location, but if you do not need to be at a beach resort, then it will be fine.
 I would absolutely stay here again.

 Coming back to earth a little, if you are a mere mortal looking for a decent hotel at a good price, have a look at the Aloft Langkawi Pantai Tengah.
-This was the second hotel I was looking at when I booked, but chose The Smith House on price.
+This was the second hotel I was looking at when I booked but chose The Smith House on price.

-It is located right on the seafront in the middle of Pantai Cenang so it you want to be in the middle of everything, this is a great option.
+It is located right on the seafront in the middle of Jalan Pantai Chenang so if you want to be in the middle of everything, this is a great option.